Back to School: Plot

 As a student, even though Diane is inspiring a deeper appreciation of literature, Thornton prefers partying to studying.
-He hires a team of professionals to complete his assignments, including author Kurt Vonnegut to write a paper on Vonnegut for literature class.
-To Thornton's surprise, Diane gives the paper a failing grade for obviously not being his own work, and she becomes disillusioned by his frivolous behavior.
-Jason is also upset with Thornton for trivializing education, while mistakenly believing Thornton bribed the diving coach into accepting him on the team.
+He hires a team of professionals to complete his assignments, including Kurt Vonnegut to write a paper on Vonnegut for literature class.
+To Thornton's surprise, Diane gives the paper a failing grade for obviously not being his own work and becomes disillusioned by his frivolous behavior.
+Jason is also upset with Thornton for trivializing education, while mistakenly believing Chas who lied that Thornton bribed the coach into accepting him on the team.

 Dr. Barbay accuses Thornton, in the presence of Dean Martin, of academic fraud.
 He challenges Thornton to an oral examination conducted by all of his professors, facing expulsion if he fails any part of it.
 Believing he has no chance of passing, Thornton packs up and prepares to leave.
-Jason stops Thornton and successfully encourages him to stay and prepare for the challenge.
+After a talk with Lou, a remorseful Jason stops Thornton and encourages him to stay and prepare for the challenge.

 With limited time to prepare, Thornton crams for the examination with help from Jason, Derek, Lou, and Diane.
 When the big day comes, Barbay begins by intimidating Thornton with a single, 27-part question.
-Nevertheless, Thornton answers every part, though the effort was so much that he wants to forfeit.
-Diane inspires him to finish, and he does.
+Nevertheless, Thornton answers every part, though the effort is so much that he wants to forfeit.
+Diane inspires him to finish by asking him to recite a Dylan Thomas poem, "Do not go gentle into that good night," which he does and is reinvigorated to proceed with the examination.

-At the championship dive meet later that day, Thornton and Jason reconcile, while Jason's team takes the lead.
+At the championship dive meet later that day, Thornton and Jason reconcile, while Grand Lakes University takes the lead.
 To spite Jason for his performance and for winning over Valerie, Chas fakes a cramp in an attempt to make his team lose.
 The coach decides to recruit Thornton as a last-minute replacement.
-Thornton helps the team win by performing the legendary "Triple Lindy" dive.
+Thornton helps the team win by performing the legendary but dangerous "Triple Lindy" dive.
 Afterwards, Thornton learns from Diane that he has passed the examination with all D's, except for a single A from her.
-At the end of the school year, Thornton gives the commencement speech, advising the new graduates to move back in with their parents.
+At the end of the school year, Thornton gives the commencement speech.